xcontcom/perfect-shuffle-cryptography/README.md

 ---

-### Text-Based Demo (`shuffle_text.html`)

-For an interactive experience, try the [online demo](https://xcont.com/shuffle_text/shuffle_text.html).
-The `shuffle_text.js` script powers a web-based tool that shuffles and unshuffles text sequences, demonstrating the algorithm in action.

----

 ### PNG Pixels Shuffle (`shuffle_png.js`)

 In addition to `shuffle_file.js`, which encrypts files by treating their binary data as a single bitstream, this project also includes `shuffle_png.js`.
 This script demonstrates a **spatial shuffle** of PNG image pixels, rather than raw bytes.